r4nd0m6uy/r4nd0m-blog/content/pages/whoami.md

 [BSP](https://en.wikipedia.org/wiki/Board_support_package) and tweak a bit the [Linux kernel](http://www.kernel.org)

+More details about my profesional background can be found in my [curriculum vitae](../documents/CV-EN.pdf)

 # Hobbies
 Of course, my job is one of the hobby that takes most of my time but I also do other things.